Skip to content

 Durability is defined as the length of time over which it will be habitable.
 However, the probable life of the building depends upon building material, degree of maintenance, and proper design.

-Vermins are white ants and can cause major damage to the building.
+Vermin are white ants and can cause major damage to the building.
 It is being injected under pressure into wooden materials.
-Use of chlordane, of 0.5 to 1% is being used.
+Use of chlordane, at 0.5 to 1% is being used.

 The consideration of economic aspects at every stage of planning, design, construction, and maintenance is very important.